jorgeso/biof509-final-project/README.md

 | Positive Predictive Value (PPV) |	0.984042553 |
 | Negative Predictive Value (NPV) | 0.929245283 |

-The high rates in the first set of results, along with the high number of 1's in the "negative" column of the results table, may suggest that the model is  overfitting.
+The high rates of accuracy in the first set of results, along with the high number of 1's in the "negative" column of the results table, may suggest that the model is  overfitting.
 In order to test this, different models will have to be trained with narrower networks and/or using other methods in general.

 ## Next Steps